ihotray/rulengd/README.md

 `ubus call smtp.client send '{"email":"email@domain.com, "data":"Alice is home",}'`
 and `ubus call wifi.ap.wlan0 dissassociate '{"macaddr": "00:e0:4c:68:05:9a"}'`, one second after eachother.

+Note: The order of the objects in the `if` and `then` arrays are important, the events are expected to come in that order and the execution will be performed as such.

 ```
 {